hloroforma/hloroforma/README.md

 ## who
 i am a sad man and i make bad programs. that's pretty much it

+jokes aside, my name is elias, but sometimes i use the name iiro kaijomaa. i'm also on <a href="https://notabug.org/viikatemies">notabug</a>

 ## what
 my programming skills are horrible. feel free to steal my code